 White supremacy lives in the world, as do other forms of intersectional oppression, and thus all action should actively work against racism (Tuck & Yang, 2016).

-Love and care should be a consistent part of how we engage in the world with humanity and all life (anything written by bell hooks; and every Indigenous author I have ever read).
+Love and care should be a consistent part of how we engage in the world with humanity and all life (anything written by bell hooks; and every Indigenous author she has ever read).

 Cochran-Smith, M. (2010).
 Toward a theory of teacher education for social justice.
 In Second international handbook of educational change (pp. 445-467).
 Springer, Dordrecht.